The Books of Magic: Ride a Black Horse, Chapter 2: In a Flash of Light

 The sword.
 It was right there, lodged firmly in the stone fist of Dilvish, the very statue they were trying to save.
 Abby dashed toward it, determination etched on her face, and tugged at the stubborn blade.

 The bald man sneered at the brave attempts to resist him.
-He turned his attention toward Black, addressing him with disdain.
+Turning his attention toward Black, he addressed the horse with disdain.
 “Foolish minion!” he spat, his voice dripping with contempt.
 With a wave of his hand, he sent the majestic steed crashing through one of the stone walls, the sound of splintering stone reverberating through the room.

 The bald man’s gaze shifted back to Tim and Abby.
 His expression twisted into a sinister smile, one that chilled them to the core.
 “Now, what shall I do with you two?” he mused aloud.

 Fear gripped Tim’s heart, causing him to press himself against the statue of Dilvish, as if hoping it would offer some protection.
-Abby, refusing to back down, took a defiant step forward, positioning herself as a barrier between the magician and her vulnerable friend.
-“Leave us alone!” she shouted, her voice filled with unwavering resolve.
+Abby, refusing to back down, took a defiant step forward, positioning herself as a barrier between the magician and the boy.
+“Leave us alone!” she shouted.

 The bald man’s smile widened, his eyes gleaming with sadistic pleasure.
 “Yes,” he hissed, relishing in their defiance.
 “It will be an absolute delight to break such a spirited young soul as yourself, my pretty.”